synopkg/git-commit/README.md

 oco '#205: $msg’
 ```

-> opencommit examines placeholders in the parameters, allowing you to append additional information before and after the placeholders, such as the relevant Issue or Pull Request.
+> git-commit examines placeholders in the parameters, allowing you to append additional information before and after the placeholders, such as the relevant Issue or Pull Request.
 Similarly, you have the option to customize the OCO_MESSAGE_TEMPLATE_PLACEHOLDER configuration item, for example, simplifying it to $m!"

 ### Message Template Placeholder Config

 #### Overview

-The `OCO_MESSAGE_TEMPLATE_PLACEHOLDER` feature in the `opencommit` tool allows users to embed a custom message within the generated commit message using a template function.
+The `OCO_MESSAGE_TEMPLATE_PLACEHOLDER` feature in the `git-commit` tool allows users to embed a custom message within the generated commit message using a template function.
 This configuration is designed to enhance the flexibility and customizability of commit messages, making it easier for users to include relevant information directly within their commits.

 #### Implementation Details